-It’s can be warm, chilly, dry or wet.
+It’s can be warm, chilly, dry, or wet.
 Be prepared to wear layers, especially if you’re planning on catching both day and night parades.
-Also, if the weather has been rainy, waterproof footwear are a good idea.
+Also, if the weather has been rainy, waterproof footwear is a good idea.
 The parade route (especially on the neutral ground side) can get muddy.

 There are a ton of restaurants located along (or near) the parade routes.
 There are also a number of food stands that pop up during the season, including food trucks.
 Try these bars and restaurants along the parade route.

 Public port-a-potties are available for free or for a small fee all along the parade routes.
-You can also download the AirPnP app to find the closest restroom near you.
-Use a port-a-potty or you’ll end up in a paddy wagon.
-Public urination is illegal and Mardi Gras is no exception.
+Usually, businesses will allow you to use a restroom if you are a customer or pay a small fee as well.
+Use a port-a-potty or you’ll end up in a paddy wagon–public urination is illegal and Mardi Gras is no exception.

 Lucky for you, we made one for you: Mardi Gras Bucket List.

 Uh, like NOW.
 Flights and hotels fill up very fast and get more expensive closer to the date.